rabobank-nederland/omnikassa-sdk-doc/README.md

 The environments can be configured in Rabo Smart Pay Dashboard - for example, which payment methods should be offered.
 The signing key is a secret key that can be found in the Rabo OmniDashboard.
 This signing key is _BASE64_ encoded.
 The signing key is used by Rabo Smart Pay to cryptographically sign the data in the `merchantReturnUrl` as well as the data in the messages that are sent to the webhook.
 The webshop must use this information to verify the authenticity of the message.
-This is done automatically by the SDK..
+This is done automatically by the SDK.

 Finally, we need the implementation of the `TokenProvider`.
 This implementation is responsible for providing and storing token information.
 For example, an implementation can store the data in a database, on a file system, or in memory.